MitoSynBio/DeletionQuantifier/README.md

 # DeletionQuantifier

+Scripts contained in this repository were used to produce the deletion maps and quantification shown in the 2022 paper Computationally designed hyperactive Cas9 enzymes by Vos et al.

-Quantifies Deletions from CIGAR strings
+DelQuant: Quantifies Deletions from CIGAR strings

-GRaphmaker makes the plots.
+Graphmaker: makes the plots.

+To be expanded sgnificantly.